danott/today-i-learned/_posts/2014-10-22-today-i-learned.md

 adolescent code, is that it refused to take responsibility.
 It let's somebody else own the state of the world.
 All it does is ask for values, and do something with them.

+If you want to launch Vim from a Ruby script, use `system 'vim'`.
+Backticks won't work, because they want to consume STDOUT. `exec` takes over the process, so you couldn't do work afterwords. `system` works.